DFXLuna/Decaf/program5_readme.txt

 fails if the statement is the first statement in a block. so IntArray[1] = 1; only works if it is preceded by another statement in the block.
 This only affects arrays.

+- Error messages are vague and generally unhelpful.